 Monaco’s best hotels vary from the palatial to boutique – but each style is achieved with the finest materials and serious panache.
 Discover five of the best to consider staying at during the Monaco Yacht Show.

 Twenty paces from the Casino de Monte-Carlo, the Hôtel de Paris is as close to the action as you can sleep without curling up on the green baize of the poker table.
 It is such a well-worn pied-à-terre for high rollers that their superstitions have left a physical mark: in the centre of the hotel’s domed lobby stands a bronze statue of Louis XIV riding.
-The horse’s right knee has been buffed to a shine by the generations who have rubbed it for luck, before crossing the street and staking the castle on red.
+The horse’s right knee has been buffed to a shine by the generations who have rubbed it for luck.

 The hotel was itself a momentous gamble.
 The Casino de Monte-Carlo opened in 1863, a statement about what Monaco’s royal family wanted the principality to become, not what it was – a plot of arid land on the rim of the Med.
 The next piece in the puzzle that would become the district of Monte Carlo was a hotel for well-heeled casino patrons.
 François Blanc, boss of the Société des Bains de Mer (SBM), which owned (and still owns) both casino and hotel, wanted the new digs to dazzle: “A hotel that surpasses anything that has been built so far, even the Hôtel du Louvre or the Grand Hôtel in Paris.”